 Truly, there is no one technology that is unequivocally best in every circumstance.
-A given technology may be the ideal for one situation, but exhibit an unacceptable fail rate in another scenario.
-We've put-together a summary of some of the pro's and con's of each technology to aid in your selection process:
+A given technology may be ideal in one situation but exhibit an unacceptable fail rate in another scenario.

 Time Clock Comparison Chart

-With just about any clocking technology, you'll hear industry insiders talking about "fail rates."
+With just about any clocking technology, the system’s “failure rate” should be considered.
 This refers to the amount of error that exists in the system: misreads, false positives, and other factors that make one system more or less reliable than another.

-We've provided reliability scores for each clocking technology, taking into account both the typical criteria (biometric misreads, for example) as well as the potential for defraud.
-10 = Best
+This chart provides reliability scores for each clocking technology, considering the typical criteria (such as the failure rate) as well as the potential for employee fraud or error:

 |Clocking Method||Reliability Score||Notes|